 Applying the systems engineering process and principles to the system level design, developing the overall and subsystem architectures and then down into each of the Avionics Subsystems.
 How the systems engineering process is applied to evaluate and determine the risks, safety, and trade studies to the requirements derivation process, subsystem design, and then requirements verification.

-Principal definitions of spacecraft and subsystems.
+Fundamental definitions and terms for spacecraft avionics systems and subsystems.

 2. Systems Engineering Process.

 Exploration of the classic systems engineering “V” process and how it is applied at the

 mission, systems and subsystem levels, for both spacecraft and instrument to deliver a

 Starting at the customer/stakeholder level 1, allocating down to Level 2,

 performing trade studies within levels 1 & 2 refining the mission requirements for